top of page

 Coordination Between Pilots, Captains, and Port Authorities

 The relationship between pilots, captains, and port authorities is complex.
 The ship's master is always in charge of safety, even with a pilot on board.
-However, if the master believes a pilot's actions could be dangerous, they can relieve the pilot and ask for a replacement or navigate without one if not legally required.
+However, if the master believes a pilot's actions do not align with safe practices, they can relieve the pilot and ask for a replacement or navigate without one if not legally required.
 Port authorities are key to pilotage operations, ensuring traffic flows smoothly.
-In the U.S., state pilotage authorities select, discipline, and set pilotage rates.
-They aim to keep pilots at a high professional level, with about a thousand state and federally licensed pilots in the country.

 Effective Communication and Decision-Making